 In some cases this means moving to a retirement community, but that's not the only case!

-Independent Living can also be living at home, but modified.
-If you or your elder are living at home, but it's no longer safe for them to be driving and they're not paying their bills, then it's time to take action -- but obviously, most people don't want to move.
-Many seniors are able to live at home, but their homes need to be modified to get a doctor's approval.
-This means constructing grab bars in the bathroom, making the house senior accessible (less stairs, throw rugs, and fire hazards) and potentially hiring a home health care specialist or in home care.
+Independent Living can also be living at home under modified conditions.
+If your elder is living at home, but has difficulty driving and paying bills, then it's time to take action so they can stay at home.
+This means constructing grab bars in the bathroom, making the house "senior" accessible (less stairs, throw rugs, and fire hazards) and potentially hiring a home health care specialist or in home care.